arx-research/libhalo/docs/api-web.md

 * `init` - the tag scanning process was initiated, the frontend should ask the user to tap the tag to the back of the smartphone;
+* `again` - another tap is needed to complete this operation, the frontend should ask the user to keep holding the tag to the back of the smartphone;
 * `retry` - the tag was scanned but there was an error, the operation is still running, the frontend should ask the user to try to tap the tag once again;
 * `scanned` - the tag was scanned successfully, but the operation is not yet completed since